gvenit/kan-fpga/to-do.md

 - have not tried slicing the address bits in the top level module before.
 All the other times I used a slicer in the Vivado Block Design
 - the dma connections to the streams might have width mismatches (they use different parameters for width specification)
 - maybe dma needs different slave and master widths of data and keep
+- not sure that `USER_ENABLE` (and width for the matter) are correct for the AXI Adapters in the DMA

 # Problems